 When to Use the Go Programming Language?

-Now that you’ve gone through the pros and cons of Go, let’s discuss specific Golang use cases when you can use Go for your business projects.
+Now that you’ve gone through the pros and cons, let’s discuss some specific Golang use cases to understand when you can use it to your benefit.

 1 Cloud-Native Apps

 The Golang programming language is an excellent option for cloud-native Golang software development and microservices.
-Being a modern cross-platform programming language, Go lets you build dependable and flexible cloud applications easily and quickly.
+Being a modern platform-agnostic language, Go lets you build dependable and flexible cloud applications easily and quickly.

 2 Web Development